Postrenal Acute Kidney InjurySkip to the navigation

 - If the blockage is a kidney stone, your doctor can remove or destroy the stone.
 The most commonly used medical procedure for kidney stones is extracorporeal shock wave lithotripsy.
 This treatment uses sound waves that pass easily through the body but are strong enough to break up a kidney stone.

 - For a blockage that cannot be removed, your doctor can use a catheter or a stent to reroute the urine flow around the blockage.
-Placing a catheter in the bladder to empty it can quickly relieve symptoms and allow kidney function to return to normal.
+Placing a catheter in the bladder to empty it may relieve symptoms and allow kidney function to return to normal.

 Most people regain normal kidney function if the condition is reversed promptly.